astianmuchui/mqtt-influx-streamer-js/README.md

-# MQTT TO INFLUXDB STREAMING LIBRARY
+# MQTT TO INFLUXDB STREAMING
 This is a simple library to help you stream your IoT data from mqtt to influxDB.

 ## Usage